Nashville flash flood leaves four dead and dozens of homes and businesses destroyed

 The situation was tense for those trying to escape the flash flood, residents told WZTV.

-"All I heard was screaming," Boldoc told the affiliate.
+"All I heard was screaming," Bolduc told the affiliate.
 "There was one lady who was completely inconsolable."

 "I see a board floating down, and I'm like, 'Crap.'
 I woke up my husband and said, 'You have to be awake.
 You have to know what's happening,'" she added.
 "I didn't think anybody was going to believe how bad it was."